Lab Members

 Bijan Tabrizian

-Bijan is currently a Junior in the College of Arts and Sciences and his research interests revolve around mental health interventions (primarily trauma recovery, depression research, and anxiety disorders), although he is currently focused on decision making processes and the interconnections between math anxiety and attentional processes.
+Bijan is currently a senior in the College of Arts and Sciences and his research interests revolve around mental health interventions (primarily trauma recovery, depression research, and anxiety disorders), although he is currently focused on decision making processes and the interconnections between math anxiety and attentional processes.
 He is working on projects examining the interrelations between executive functioning and mathematical ability in young children and a study looking at the effects of math anxiety on decision making processes in medicine and finance.

 Lab Alumni